Dish, Fox settle litigation over Hopper ad-skipper

 Fox and other broadcasters had in 2012 sued Dish to force it to withdraw what they viewed as video-on-demand technology that infringed their copyrights and could reduce advertising revenue because of the commercial-skipping feature.

-CBS Corp and Walt Disney Co’s ABC settled similar litigation in 2014, as part of broader agreements that allowed Dish to broadcast their programs.
+CBS Corp (CBS.N) and Walt Disney Co’s (DIS.N) ABC settled similar litigation in 2014, as part of broader agreements that allowed Dish to broadcast their programs.

 The accord between Dish and Fox averts a scheduled Sept.
 6 trial in Los Angeles federal court.